btcpayserver/btcpayserver-doc/README.md

-# BTCPay Server Documentation
+# BTCPayServer Documentation

 ## Introduction

-BTCPay Server is an Open Source payment processor which conforms to the invoice API of Bitpay.
-This allows easy migration of your codebase to your own, self-hosted payment processor.
+BTCPayServer is an open-source, self-hosted payment processor for Bitcoin and other cryptocurrencies.

-If you have any issues with BTCPay, please file a [github issue](https://github.com/btcpayserver/btcpayserver/issues).
+If you have any issues with BTCPay, please file a [Github issue](https://github.com/btcpayserver/btcpayserver/issues).
 If you have more general questions, please come on [Slack](http://slack.forkbitpay.ninja/).

 This solution is for you if:

 * You want to be in control of your own funds
-* Compliance teams of traditional payment processor rejected your application,
+* Compliance teams of traditional payment processors rejected your application
-* You want lower fees (we support SegWit),
+* You want lower fees (we support SegWit)
-* You want to become a payment processor yourself and offer BTCPay hosted solution to merchants
-* You want a way to support payment in altcoins (BGold, Dogecoin, Feathercoin, Groestlcoin, Litecoin, Monacoin, Viacoin, POLIS)
+* You want a way to support payments in altcoins
-* You want to accept payments on lightning network
+* You want to accept payments on the Lightning Network
+* You want universally compatible invoices (we support the Bitpay API)

 ## Documentation